Din Minimi

 Nurdin bin Ismail Amat (born 10 August 1979), better known as Din Minimi, is a former militant of Free Aceh Movement who led an armed band based in Aceh during the 2010s.

 Born in East Aceh, he joined the separatist movement in 1997.
 Following the peace process in Aceh, Minimi spent some time working various jobs before leading a band of armed criminals, disillusioned by the new Acehnese provincial government.
 In October 2014, he openly declared his stance, and, following the deaths of two Indonesian Army personnel, engaged in conflict with both the Indonesian Police and Army.

 In late 2015, Minimi agreed to surrender to the central government in exchange for an amnesty.
 The granting of the amnesty produced some controversy, and as of 2018, the amnesty has not been formally granted.

 Biography

 Early life and GAM

-Nurdin bin Ismail Amat was born on 10 August 1979 in Keude Buloh village, Julok, East Aceh Regency.
+Nurdin bin Ismail Amat was born on 10 August 1979 in Keude Buloh village, Julok district, East Aceh Regency.
 His father, who was killed before the fall of Suharto, fought for the Free Aceh Movement (GAM), and Nurdin received his nickname Minimi – from the machine gun FN Minimi – from him.
 Minimi, the eldest of four brothers, dropped out from formal education at third grade, joining the separatist movement in 1997.

 While being part of the movement, Minimi married his wife in 2000.
 The couple has three children.

 In GAM, Minimi was part of its unit around Perlak in East Aceh Regency.
 Minimi was arrested by the Indonesian Army in 2003 and was imprisoned for a year in Langsa.
 The conflict killed one of his brothers in 2004 and another one went missing.